semicoyoung/jsontocsvsimple/readme.md

 npm test

 #### note
-- if you want to change where the csv you want to output, change the value of fileFolder in the index.js correctly
+- if you want to change where the csv you want to output, change the value of fileFolder in the index.js (line 7) of the this module correctly
+- if your file will be very big, maybe you need to change value of fileLimit in index.js (line 9) of this module corretcly